LaTeX Packages by Robert Whittaker

 each chapter.

-There's also a template file rjwthesis.tex to demonstrate how
+There's also a template file rjwthesis.tex

 to use the class.